watty62/100-days-of-code/log.md

 * [FAQ](FAQ.md)
 * [Resources](resources.md)

+### Day 30: 2017-Feb-01
+**Today's Progress** Gave the Object Oriented version of my jazzbot one last try then abandoned it.
+I was fighting three things - insufficient knowledge of OO in Python, re-using someone else's code and stripping out Eventbrite-specific code from the example.
+I went back to my [original one](https://github.com/watty62/jazzbot).
+Made good headway.
+Still to hook it up to SQLIte database but the help and other commands all now work as expected.

+**Thoughts** If you can't get over a brick wall, go through it.

 ### Day 29: 2017-Jan-31
 **Today's Progress** Got the new bot working just to watch it crash again and again.
 Some of that is from stripping specifics out of the example code I have to base my bot on.
 Struggling with Object Orientation and inheritance in Python.
 I may just revert to a non- OO version and buid on what I did last week.